 Position #1

-Certain Task Force Members support conducting a solar benefit/cost study to determine the value and impact of solar in Massachusetts.
+Certain Task Force Members support conducting a comprehensive and transparent solar benefit/cost study to determine the value and impact of solar in Massachusetts.
 They believe this study should assess the benefits and costs that solar distributed generation provides to ratepayers, the distribution grid and the Commonwealth as a whole.
 They further recommend that the Legislature direct the Department of Energy Resources (“DOER”) and the Department of Public Utilities (“DPU”), to spearhead this work.

 Position #2

+Task Force members recommend that if a Value of Solar study is to be conducted, an understanding of how the results are going to be used is needed before the study is launched.

+Value of Solar studies evaluate total benefits in two broad categories: a) avoided energy system costs and b) societal benefits, not utility specific system needs.
+A Value of Solar study can inform compensation and incentives for solar, but is not determinative.

+An understanding of costs to build and generate solar as well as an understanding of benefits from solar should be very clearly separated in the study.
+Compensation for solar will be determined as provided for elsewhere in this document.

+This study should be spearheaded by the Department of Energy Resources and the Department of Public Utilities, with a scope to be agreed upon by Task Force members.

 Solar Incentive Program Design